 The program is designed to teach relevant concepts and theory, to develop conceptual ability and to let the student experience what is being taught.
 A significant part of the program is each student's development of a working business plan.
-The Entrepreneur Program is a 16-unit modular block program which is taken during the student's senior year.
+The Entrepreneur Program is a 16-unit modular block program which is usually taken during the student's junior and senior years.
 Students who complete all four courses will be considered graduates of the entrepreneur program.
 For those students who seek some exposure to the entrepreneurial world but who do not or cannot take the 16-unit block program, either BAEP 451 may be taken as an overview or BAEP 451 and BAEP 452 may be taken as a mini-concentration.
-Either one or two classes (4-8 units) in entrepreneurship are offered each semester.
+BAEP 423, BAEP 451, BAEP 452, and BAEP 454 are offered each semester and BAEP 453 is offered in the spring only.